John Candy Actor photo

 About John Candy

 John Candy was born on 31 October 1950 in Toronto, Ontario, Canada.
 John Candy passed away on 4 March 1994 at the age of 43.
-We have 4 films with John Candy available.
-Among John Candy's most popular films: Spaceballs, Cool Runnings, Planes, Trains and Automobiles, Uncle Buck.
+We have 10 films with John Candy available.
+Among John Candy's most popular films: JFK, Spaceballs, The Blues Brothers, Stripes, National Lampoon's Vacation.

 John Candy was a beloved Canadian actor known for his remarkable talent in both comedic and dramatic roles, leaving an indelible mark on the film industry.
 Born on October 31, 1950, in Toronto, Ontario, Canada, John Candy's charismatic presence and ability to evoke laughter and empathy made him a cherished figure in Hollywood.
 His career spanned over two decades, and he became synonymous with a unique brand of humor that resonated with audiences around the world.